Research Productivity Program

 The Research Productivity Program is designed for you to set aside focused time to work on your research and be accountable for accomplishing your research goals.

 Faculty who complete at least one requirement in each of the three domains listed below will earn $250 Professional Development Funds.

 Time (complete at least one of the following)

-- Attend at least 5 Work Sprints – Research Work Sprints will be offered twice weekly via Zoom during the Summer semester.
+- Attend at least 5 Work Sprints – Research Work Sprints will be offered twice weekly via Zoom during the semester.
 Work Sprints are opportunities for you to set research-related goals and spend focused time accomplishing them with accountability to a community of colleagues.

 - Propose your own way of creating time for your research activities – Get in touch with the CFE for prior authorization of your plan.

 Accountability (complete at least one of the following)

 - Participate in 80% of Weekly Discussion – Post weekly updates in group’s Brightspace page about your goals/productivity for the week.